Stettin Sehenswürdigkeiten

 Inaugurated in 2014, the building designed by architects Alberto Veiga and Fabrizio Barozzi was even awarded the Mies van der Rohe Prize in 2014, the most important European architecture award.
 If there is no performance, you can visit the impressive foyer with its curved staircase and have a snack in the museum café.
 The performances are really worthwhile and are also very inexpensive.
 You can also find tickets in German on the Philharmonic’s website.
 There are also guided tours in English once a month on a Friday.

-What might stand behind the strange name Upheavals?
+What might be behind the strange name Umbrüche?
 During our visit to Szczecin, we didn’t know exactly what to expect either.
-A spectacular entrance next to the Philharmonic Hall leads into the underground, where a dark, fascinating and varied exhibition is on display that focuses on life after the upheaval that the end of World War II marked for Szczecin.
-Special emphasis is placed on Szczecin’s importance in the context of workers’ unrest and the emergence of the Solidaność movement.
-Cool feature of the National Museum’s subsection: here you could make a 3D visit if the exhibition should be closed at the moment.
+A spectacular entrance next to the Philharmonic Hall leads into the underground, where a dark, fascinating and varied exhibition is on display that focuses on life after the upheaval that the end of the Second World War marked for Szczecin.
+Special emphasis is placed on Szczecin’s importance in the context of the workers’ unrest and the emergence of the Solidaność movement.
+A cool feature of the National Museum’s subsection is that you can make a 3D visit here if the exhibition is currently closed.
 Just click on the play button and then on “Wejdź do środka”.
+By the way, the small bistro in the foyer of the centre offers sandwiches with paprykarz – the delicacy from Szczecin (more on that later).

 Monument to the insurgents